-All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children who go missing from education.
+All staff will be made aware of our systems and documents that support safeguarding, including this policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and any deputies, the behaviour policy and the safeguarding response to children who are absent or go missing from education.

-All staff that work directly with children will be provided with a copy of, and must read, Part 1 and Annex B of Keeping Children Safe in Education (September 2022) annually and will receive annually updated training on their safeguarding roles and responsibilities.
-All EMAT staff and those working within our organisation will be asked to read Part 1 and Annex B to ensure that all can support our rigorous culture of safeguarding.
+All staff that work directly with children will be provided with a copy of, and must read, Part 1 of Keeping Children Safe in Education (September 2023) annually and will receive annual updated training on their safeguarding roles and responsibilities.
+All EMAT staff and those working within our organisation will be asked to read Part 1 of KCSIE to ensure that they can support our rigorous culture of safeguarding.